Curvature of basis exchange walks: Introduction

-This work shows this is not the case: despite the uniform fast-mixing results of \cite{ALOVIV} for all bases exchange walks, there exist both negatively and non-negatively curved basis exchange walks.
+We answer this question negatively: despite the many desirable properties uniformly exhibited by basis exchange walks, there exist both negatively and non-negatively curved basis exchange walks.
 Furthermore, we show even among standard classes of matroids, such as linear matroids or graphic matroids, there exist both matroids with negatively and non-negatively curved basis exchange walks.
-This work reinforces the idea that non-negative curvature is a somewhat delicate phenomenon, which cannot be guaranteed by a strongly log-concave stationary distribution or representability of the matroid.
+This work reinforces the idea that non-negative curvature is a somewhat delicate phenomenon, which cannot be guaranteed by a strongly log-concave stationary distribution (a feature of all basis exchange walks) or the representability of the matroid.

-Concurrent works \cite{couplingtospecind} and \cite{couplingliu} connect non-negative Ollivier--Ricci curvature and spectral independence, two different ways of locally proving expansion.
-In particular, \cite{couplingliu} shows \begin{quote} ``the existence of a `good' coupling for any sufficiently `local' dynamics with stationary distribution $\mu$ implies spectral independence for $\mu$," \end{quote} where a good coupling can be taken to be non-negative Ollivier-Ricci curvature.
-This work provides a counterexample to the converse: while all basis exchange walks satisfy 1-spectral independence, there exist examples that are negatively curved.
-In other words, there exist chains with one local certificate of expansion (spectral independence) but not another (non-negative Ollivier-Ricci curvature).
+We highlight in particular the implication this has for the connection between spectral independence and Ollivier-Ricci curvature, both local certificates of expansion.
+Concurrent works \cite{couplingtospecind} and \cite{couplingliu} prove non-negative Ollivier-Ricci curvature \textit{implies} spectral independence (see either work for precise, quantified statements).
+The validity of the converse to this statement was not previously known, but this work disproves it: basis exchange walks are uniformly 1-spectrally independent, but we establish several examples with negative Ollivier-Ricci curvature.